Vertical design construction

 One of the most well-known benefits is cost savings.
 These buildings are in cities; residents may choose to live closer to their places of employment or education.
 This translates into time and money savings on transportation.
 As a result, the amount of noise and pollution caused by moving vehicles and continuous traffic flow is reduced.

 Building vertically allows for the transfer of costs to the customer despite the higher initial cost.
 There are also significant savings in infrastructure, water services, maintenance, surveillance, waste collection, sewage, public lighting, and road paving.
-Data show that public expenditure expenses might be reduced by as much as 70% when living vertically.
+This approach can reduce public expenditure expenses by as much as 70% due to savings in infrastructure, water services, maintenance, and other public amenities.

 Reducing negative effects on the ecology